 A sprung dance floor has six elements listed as follows from the bottom layer up:

 1. The bottom layer is the existing floor structure.

 3. Plywood sheets with high density foam cushions fixed to underside

-4. MDF or Masonite sheets layed at right angles to the plywood sheets.
+4. MDF or Masonite sheets laid at right angles to the plywood sheets.

 6. Timber ramp at edge of dance floor for transition to surface of existing floor.